Master of Public Health

 Credits 3

-Techniques of individual nutrition assessment: dietary intake and evaluation, use of computer software anthropometric, clinical, and biochemical methodologies, principles and practice in nutrition counseling in a supervised community setting.
+Techniques of individual nutrition assessment such as dietary intake and evaluation, use of computer software anthropometric, clinical, and biochemical methodologies, principles and practice in nutrition counseling in a supervised community setting are discussed in this course.

 ND 601: Research Seminar